cmusatyalab/elijah-openstack/README.md

-First, if the installation is successful, you should be able to see update Dashboard as below.  ![OpenStack cloudlet extension dashboard](https://github.com/cmusatyalab/elijah-openstack/blob/master/doc/screenshot/cloudlet_dashboard.png?raw=true) Or you can chech cloudlet extension by listing existing extension using standard openstack API.
+First, if the installation is successful, you should be able to see update Dashboard as below.  ![OpenStack cloudlet extension dashboard](https://github.com/cmusatyalab/elijah-openstack/blob/master/doc/screenshot/cloudlet_dashboard.png?raw=true) Or you can check cloudlet extension by listing available OpenStack extension using standard OpenStack API.

 You can either use Web interface at Dashboard or take a look at ./client/nova_client.py to figure out how to use cloudlet extension API.
 We're